-- DNA Expert - The DNA expert consulted for this episode either wasn't shown discussing or may have been unfamiliar with some of the details of the DNA in this case.
-Neither the expert nor any other speaker mentioned that all the touch DNA from both Carver and Cassada was found in mixtures originating from more than one contributor.
-This brings up the possibility of mis-identification, meaning Carver's and Cassada's touch DNA could have been absent from the samples, especially since old standards were used at the time of the lab evaluations.
+- DNA Expert - The DNA expert consulted for this episode either wasn't shown discussing or may have been unfamiliar with some of the details of the touch DNA in this case.
+Neither the expert nor any other speaker mentioned that all the touch DNA supposedly from both Carver and Cassada was found in mixtures originating from more than one contributor.
+This brings up the possibility of misidentification, meaning Carver's and Cassada's touch DNA could have been absent from the samples.
+No mention was made of outdated standards having been used to evaluate the DNA; under new standards the results would have been inconclusive.
 These and other details including contamination of the car during towing and storage are discussed on our DNA page.
-The possibility of secondary transfer is critical to Carver's post-conviction defense, however, other viable scenarios also exist with which to challenge the lab results.

 - Non-Mechanical Asphyxia - Ms. Chris Mumma, Executive Director of The North Carolina Center on Actual Innocence that is representing Carver, stated the following: